aburkland/project-2-client/README.md

 - [Link to Deployed API](https://desolate-badlands-44499.herokuapp.com)

 ## Planning and Development Process
-For my first project as part of General Assembly's Software Engineering Immersive, I built a single page application that allows a person to create a user account in order to play a game of tic-tac-toe.
+For my second project as part of General Assembly's Software Engineering Immersive, I built a full-stack application single page application that allows a user to sign up, sign in, change password, sign out, create a memory, update a memory, view all of their saved memories, and delete a memory.

 I began by reviewing the project requirements and project documentation.
 I then created my wireframes and user stories to help guide me in my project schedule.
-I started by setting up my authentication with the API and then moved on to developing my game logic.
-I tried to break problems down into bite-sized pieces, using pseudocode and comments along the way.
-I would test features by logging messages to the console to help me discern where roadblocks and bugs were occuring.
+I started by setting up my API, using curl scripts to test.
+I then moved on to developing my front-end, testing along the way in order to identify bugs and incrementally update code to address the errors.

 ## Technologies Used
 - Javascript
 - JQuery
 - HTML5
 - CSS
+- SASS
 - Bootstrap
 - Ruby on Rails
 - postgreSQL